Sam-Mucyo/music262/docs/notebook/v2notebook.md

 We still acknowledge remaining limitations: the system doesn't have mechanisms for continuous drift correction during playback or robust handling of packet loss.
 However, for event-based synchronization (play, pause), this refined P2P logic proved much more effective.

+**Note:** An earlier version of this approach calculated a global clock time from the averages of the system clocks of each machine.
+As a result, all machines had offsets from the global clock that were equal in magnitude.
+When a machine received a command to play and a target time, it would use its offset from the global clock to adjust its wait time.
+While this approach worked well and we were able to synchronize five laptops, it deviates from standard NTP and may be less robust in production scenarios.

 # Part 6: Refactoring for Testability and Modularity

 As the complexity of the client application grew, particularly with the integration of server communication, audio playback, and peer-to-peer networking, we encountered significant challenges in testing and maintenance.
 The initial codebase, while functional, suffered from tight coupling and mixed responsibilities, making isolated testing nearly impossible.
 This led to a refactoring effort for testability and modularity starting around May 4th.